radian628/tram/README.md

 There are a few crucial assumptions made here to make this possible, as well as a few constraints to prevent "cheese-y" solutions:

 1. We can initialize all registers and all memory to whatever we want.
 2. Reads and writes are fixed-size and only read/write a single word.
+All registers are a single word in size.
 Misalignments are impossible.
 3. Program code and memory take up separate address spaces.
 Random memory reads/writes affect the latter, not the former.
-Reads/writes to the program code (instruction pointer increments, jumps, et cetera) are all reliable and work as normal.
+Reads to the program code (instruction pointer increments, jumps, et cetera) are all reliable and work as normal.
 4. The only ways of accessing memory are:
    - A `load r1` instruction that moves a randomly-selected word from memory to a register `r1`.
    - A `store r1` instruction that moves a word from a register or number `r1` to a randomly-selected word in memory.
 5. We have a set, finite number of registers that we can reliably read/write to/from.
-Ideally, we want to minimize the number of these as much as possible, and we _especially_ don't want the number of registers having to increase as the size of memory increases.
+Ideally, we want to minimize the number of these as much as possible, and we _especially_ don't want the number of registers to need to increase as the amount of memory increases.
+Register count should be constant with respect to memory, in other words.

 ### Summary